rishabdesai/Linux-commands-basics/LinuxBasicCommands/BasicCommands.md

 * ` cat > textfile1 `   ( send screen input to file name textfile1)

 * ` du -ha` disk usages ( -h for human readable format, -a for all)

+* ` find ~ -type f -empty ` find all empty files from home folder

+* ` find ~ -type f -empty -exec ls -l '{}' ';' ` find all empty files from home folder and also print the permissions for each folder.

+` find -type f -name "*.txt" -exec cp '{}' '{}_copy' ';' ` find all files with extension txt.
+Then create copy of each file with suffix as copy.
 -------

 ### Keyboard shortcut for terminal: